 Choose the Right Tools

 The final consideration for implementing performance/load testing in a CI/CD pipelines is choosing the right tools.
 Tools save time and money provided the company chooses a tool that is right for the job.
 Not all testing tools are appropriate for the given phase of testing in the CI/CD pipeline.
 For example, you don’t need an extreme load testing tool for running tests in the early stages of deployment.
 Conversely, a tool that is designed to run UI tests as a single virtual user is of limited value for pre-production testing.
 Finding and using the tools that are appropriate for the scope of testing at hand is essential.

 Therefore it is essential that you identify load testing tools that are compatible with your CI/CD technology.
-If you identify a tool that does NOT integrate in the CI/CD process, the result is that in order to make the tool work, human beings will need to intervene to do testing.
-Clearly having a human do work because automation can’t due to systemic limitations defies the spirit of CI/CD.
+If you identify a tool that does NOT integrate into the CI/CD process, the result is that to make the tool work; human beings will need to intervene to do testing.
+Having a human do work because automation can’t due to systemic limitations defies the spirit of CI/CD.